The Tigger Movie

 The inciting incident occurs at 9 minutes when After being excluded from the group's winter preparations, Tigger realizes he is alone and different.
 He wonders aloud if there are other tiggers like him, transforming his loneliness into a quest..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Tigger writes a letter to his family and attaches it to a tree, actively choosing to believe they exist and will find him.
+This reveals the protagonist's commitment to Tigger writes a letter to his family and attaches it to a tree, actively choosing to believe they exist and will find him.
 He commits to the search despite uncertainty., moving from reaction to action.

 The Collapse moment at 56 minutes (73% through) represents the emotional nadir.
 Here, Tigger discovers his friends disguised as his family—the letter was a lie.
 His dream dies.
-Heartbroken and humiliated, he rejects his friends and runs into the snowy night alone, declaring he'll find his real family himself., illustrates the protagonist at their lowest point.
+Heartbroken and humiliated, he rejects his friends and runs into the snowy night alone, declaring he'll find his real family himself., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 61 minutes initiates the final act resolution at 79% of the runtime.
 Stranded in the tree during a storm, Tigger sees his friends risking themselves to save him.
 He realizes family isn't who you're born to—it's who shows up for you.
 He chooses to accept their love., demonstrating the transformation achieved throughout the journey.